documentcloud/documentcloud/app/views/help/api.markdown

 per_page      | the number of documents to return per page | 100 (defaults to 10, max is 1000)
-sections      | include document sections in the results | true (not present by default) annotations   | include document annotations in the results | true (not present by default) entities      | include entities for the search in the results | true (not present by default) mentions      | include highlighted mentions of the search phrase | 3 (not present by default, max is 10)
+sections      | include document sections in the results | true (not present by default) annotations   | include document annotations in the results | true (not present by default) data          | include key/value data in the results | true (not present by default) entities      | include entities for the search in the results | true (not present by default) mentions      | include highlighted mentions of the search phrase | 3 (not present by default, max is 10)